makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

   * Multilingual BERT (mBERT), XLM-RoBERTa (XLM-R; Conneau+ 2020) and mT5
     * extend BERT (Devlin+ 2019), RoBERTa (Liu+ 2019), and T5 respectively
   * Rebalanced mBERT (Rem-BERT; Chung+ 2021)
-    * a more efficient, scaled-up reparameterization of mBERT.
-These models
+    * a more efficient, scaled-up reparameterization of mBERT
-  * pre-trained on unlabeled data in around 100 languages from Wikipedia (mBERT) and CommonCrawl
+  * models pre-trained on unlabeled data in around 100 languages from Wikipedia (mBERT) and CommonCrawl
 * XLM-R was the strongest baseline in XTREME (Hu+ 2020)
   * fine-tuned on English data of a related task prior to